open-contracting/standard/docs/schema/reference.md

 A release may amend values from a previous release.
 Whilst the release & record model of OCDS offers the opportunity to keep a full versioned history of changes, in many cases it is important for changes to a tender, award or contract to be explicitly declared.

 The `amendments` array in a `tender`, `Award` or `Contract` object provides the ability to detail the amendments that have taken place with dates, rationale and free-text descriptions of the change, as well as to point to the releases that contain information from before and after the amendment.
-Each amendment is detailed using the `Amendment` subschema.

 ````{admonition} Example
 :class: hint